scottbedard/sveltober/README.md

 ### Project status

-The goal of this project is to be an opinionated starting point for single page applications written with [October CMS](https://octobercms.com) and [Svelte](https://svelte.dev).
-Currently, your theme will be able to utilize Svelte and [Tailwind CSS](https://tailwindcss.com).
-Production builds will remove any unused styles, and your site footprint will be extremely small.
-In the future, we hope to provide testing utilities, server side rendering, and much more.
-[Click here for a live demo](https://sveltober.scottbedard.net).
+This project is a starting point for applications using [Svelte](https://svelte.dev) and [October CMS](https://octobercms.com).
+It also comes with support for [Tailwind CSS](https://tailwindcss.com), as this framework pairs beautifully with Svelte.

-> **Notice:** This is still in very early stages of development, expect things to change before a stable release is tagged.
+> **Notice:** This is still experimental, be careful before taking it to production.
+In the future, we hope to provide deployment guides for the Laravel ecosystem with Forge and Envoyer.

 ### Getting started